Bram1903/TotemGuard/README.md

 ## Installation

-1. Download the TotemGuardV2 plugin.
+1. Download the TotemGuard plugin.
 2. Place the plugin `.jar` file into your server's `plugins` directory.
 3. Start or restart your server to load the plugin.
 4. Configure the plugin by editing the `config.yml` file located in the `TotemGuardV2` folder.